suhasmaddali/Fake-News-Prediction/README.md

 ## Exploratory Data Analysis (EDA)

 It is a method at which we explore the data to find meaningful patterns and insights.
 As a result, these insights could be reported to the business or the data could be modified to accurately represent the real-world scenario.
+Exploratory Data Analysis (EDA) was performed to understand the number of fake news rows.
+The count for all the topics of articles were generated before classifying whether a given text is fake or real.
+Missing values were also identified.

 ## Input